 9. Check out the Allergy and Free From Show (UK)

-This is a fantastic yearly event (held in both London and Liverpool) with hundreds of stalls selling gluten-free food and drink, recipes classes and helpful advice from leading experts about living gluten-free.
+This is a fantastic yearly event (held in both London and Liverpool) with hundreds of stalls selling gluten-free food and drink, recipe classes and helpful advice from leading experts about living gluten-free.

 The event in London is going to be held at the Grand Hall, Olympia from 4-6 July (2014 in case you’re reading this blog post later than published).

-This is Europe’s greatest ‘free from’ family day out and, if you click HERE you can get FREE tickets (courtesy of Fit and Gluten-Free)!
+This is Europe’s greatest ‘free from’ family day out and, if you click HERE you can get FREE tickets!
 No competition, no catch.

 It’s a great place to find out more about living with a food intolerance/allergy.

 Once you’ve got your head around going gluten-free and you’ve stocked up your cupboards, it’s time for you to get back to living your life.
 Except now it will be with a better knowledge and understanding of what you can and can’t eat which, believe it or not, gives you a fantastic feeling of being free!

 Being undiagnosed can cause a lot of issues and it can make you feel unhappy because you don’t know what’s causing the symptoms, but once you realise the cause of the problems you can get on with your life!